 Capturing Street Photography at The Barbican in London

 With the arrival of my new Sony 35mm f1.8 I felt the immediate urge to head out for some street photography to give it a little run for its money.
-I decided to head over to The Barbican in London to check out the amazing brutalist architecture this location has to offer.
+I decided to head over to what I consider one of the best street photography locations in London.
+The Barbican.
+I couldn’t wait to check out the amazing brutalist architecture this location has to offer.
 I had no idea that I was missing out on so much.
 The space and the architecture of the Barbican is unreal, inundated with geometric lines and pockets of light that give you so many opportunities to take photos.

 Using the Sony 35mm f1.8 for Street Photography